oVirt/ovirt-site/source/vdsm/supervdsm-service.html.md

 *   Email: <lvroyce@linux.vnet.ibm.com>
 *   Email: <ybronhei@redhat.com>

-## Current status

-*   Considering using dbus implementation for communication between the services.
-*   Authentication method is limited to only using hardcoded auth code that saved in file.

-## Background
+## Background - History until 3.3

 *   current solution

-1. Vdsmd.init start vdsm with user “vdsm”
+1. Vdsm deamon script starts vdsm with user “vdsm”
-2. Launch supervdsm when it is not running by sudo command
+2. Vdsm process launches supervdsm process when it is not running by sudo command
-3. Vdsm tries to call supervdsm
+3. Vdsm tries to send uds packets to supervdsm to establish communication
-4. When authentication error, re-launch (kill old instance and initiate new one), other errors just raise
+4. When authentication error is raised, vdsm tries to re-launch (kill old instance and initiate new one)
-5. When vdsm dies, supervdsm distinguish it and kill itself automatically, next vdsm instance starts new supervdsm process
+5. When vdsm crashes, supervdsm distinguish it and kill itself automatically, next vdsm instance starts new supervdsm process

 ![](First launch.jpeg "fig:First launch.jpeg")![](Normal call.jpeg "fig:Normal call.jpeg") ![](Auth error.jpeg "fig:Auth error.jpeg")

-*   Current problems
+*   Current flow errors

 1. Unprivileged vdsm and proxy need to call previleged “sudo launch” and “sudo kill”
-2. Redundent key between vdsm and supervdsm as they are parent and child
+2. Redundant key between vdsm and supervdsm as they are parent and child
 3. Error handling cause races between old and new instance of supervdsm and vdsm

 *   Last updated: ,